frankoemig/vital-signs-demo/input/pagecontent/bloodpressure.md

 {% include bloodpressure_profile.svg %}
 </div>

+Link to the FHIR Profile: [Blood Pressure Profile](StructureDefinition-us-core-modified-blood-pressure.html)

 #### Step 4b: Template (with CDA)

 Unfortunately, PlantUML does not allow for drawing the classes as it has been done with Visio.